krzemienski/awesome-from-stars/README.md

 * [dair-ai/Prompt-Engineering-Guide](https://github.com/dair-ai/Prompt-Engineering-Guide): 🐙 Guides, papers, lessons, notebooks and resources for prompt engineering, context engineering, RAG, and AI Agents.
 * [backnotprop/prompt-tower](https://github.com/backnotprop/prompt-tower): Context management for long-context LLMs, agents, and vibe coding.
 Instantly build context for an entire repo, selected files, folders, and GitHub issues to generate structured AI-XML context with real-time token counting.
 * [microsoft/promptflow](https://github.com/microsoft/promptflow): Build high-quality LLM apps - from prototyping, testing to production deployment and monitoring.
+* [promptfoo/promptfoo](https://github.com/promptfoo/promptfoo): Test your prompts, agents, and RAGs.
+Red teaming/pentesting/vulnerability scanning for AI.
+Compare performance of GPT, Claude, Gemini, Llama, and more.
+Simple declarative configs with command line and CI/CD integration.
 * [promptslab/Promptify](https://github.com/promptslab/Promptify): Prompt Engineering | Prompt Versioning | Use GPT or other prompt based models to get structured output.
 Join our discord for Prompt-Engineering, LLMs and other latest research
 * [siteboon/promptlens](https://github.com/siteboon/promptlens): Promptlens helps you compare LLMs and different prompts as well as their responses side by side
 * [cline/prompts](https://github.com/cline/prompts): Library of prompts from the Cline community